Steema/TeeChartJS/HOW-TO-RUN.md

 ## Generate minified files (build)

-To minify all JavaScript files in the `src` folder and generate `.min.js` files in the `dist` folder, run:
+To minify all JavaScript files in the `source` folder and generate files in the `src` folder, run:

 ```sh
 npm run build:umd
 ```

-This will create a minified file for each source file in `src`.
+This will create a minified file for each source file in `source`.

 ## Relevant folder structure

+- `demos/` : Demo applications and examples
-- `src/` : JavaScript source code
+- `source/` : JavaScript source code
-- `dist/` : Generated minified files
+- `src/` : Generated minified files
 - `package.json` : Dependency and script configuration
 - `rollup.config.js` : Build configuration with Rollup